Why is LTL freight shipping so expensive in 2022?

 GoShip is Here to Help

-With the current surge in LTL shipping rates, gunning for LTL freight cost-effectiveness in 2022 may seem like a daunting task.
+With the current surge in LTL shipping rates, gunning for LTL freight cost-effectiveness in 2022 may seem daunting.